ssmiller25/civo-digger/article/blog-article-1-infra-bootstrap.md

 Now we have completed our first cluster, provisioned completely from Digger!

-This configuration will get you far - but we will explore building out better state and lock management in our next blog article on Digger.
+This configuration will get you far - but we will explore hardening our pipeline with better state and lock management, but completely with Civo architecture!